calaldees/teachingWorkshops/teacherTraining/whatIsEducation.md

 * [The role of beliefs in teacher agency](https://www.tandfonline.com/doi/full/10.1080/13540602.2015.1044325)
     * > The comparative lack of a clear vision about what education is for seems to seriously limit the possibilities for action to develop a good education

+TASK: From todays session.
+Reflect on "clear vision about what education is".
+5min thinking/preparing.
+Round-robin the group.

 Closing thoughts
 ----------------